Adrian der Tulpendieb

-Adrian der Tulpendieb was a 1966 West German television series; the first that aired in full color.
+Adrian der Tulpendieb is a 1966 West German television series.
+It was the first that aired in full color.
 Six episodes were produced, which were based on the novel by Otto Rombach and directed by Dietrich Haugk.
 The official start of color television in Germany was not until August 25, 1967.
 The series was later repeated on ARD's early evening program.